 Although the EU referendum is not a routine election, there are good reasons to believe that when it comes to putting the cross on the ballot paper, the likely economic outcome will still weigh heavily on voters’ choices.

 This report draws on some of the main contributions to the debate to arrive at conclusions on what can be reasonably relied upon, as opposed to being regarded as either misleading, incomplete or down-right wrong.
 The assessment was greatly helped by a ‘brainstorming seminar’ at which economists from different backgrounds came together to discuss the strengths and weaknesses of different approaches.
 The findings reported here also reflect discussions at a separate ‘brainstorming seminar’ on the likely effects of Brexit on regional economic development.
-This short overview summarises the main message from these exercises.Download The impact of Brexit on jobs and economic growth summary
+This short overview summarises the main message from these exercises.Download 4

 The views expressed in this research paper are those of the authors and not necessarily those of the UK in a Changing Europe initiative.